-HHS should offer credit to providers and health IT vendors in federal programs for supporting measure development.
+HHS should offer credit to providers and health IT vendors in federal programs for supporting measure development

 The range of federal reporting programs offers opportunities to incentivize providers and vendors to participate in measure testing.
-As one example, the Quality Payment Program (QPP) determines either a positive, neutral or negative payment adjustment for Merit-based Incentive Payment System (MIPS) participants who care for Medicare patients through a multi-factor payment design that includes four performance categories: quality, promoting interoperability, cost and improvement activities.
-As The TEP recommended targeting the Promoting Interoperability program (a follow-on to the Medicare EHR Incentive Program [Meaningful Use] that focuses on electronic exchange of health information) and Improvement Activities (a catalog of activities to assess clinicians' efforts toward care coordination, patient engagement and access) categories as mechanisms to offer potential incentives for providers to support measure testing efforts.
-The TEP cited newer Improvement Activity measures such as IA-ERP\3, COVID-19 Clinical Trials, which offers MIPS credit for providers participating in a COVID-19 clinical trial or submitting data for a patient in their care who has been infected and is using a drug or biological product to treat the infection.
+As one example, the Quality Payment Program (QPP) determines either a positive, neutral, or negative payment adjustment for Merit-based Incentive Payment System (MIPS) participants who care for Medicare patients through a multi-factor payment design that includes four performance categories: quality, promoting interoperability, cost and improvement activities.
+As the TEP recommended targeting the Promoting Interoperability program (a follow-on to the Medicare EHR Incentive Program [Meaningful Use] that focuses on electronic exchange of health information) and Improvement Activities (a catalog of activities to assess clinicians' efforts toward care coordination, patient engagement and access) categories as mechanisms to offer potential incentives for providers to support measure testing efforts.8 The TEP cited newer Improvement Activity measures such as IA-ERP_3, COVID-19 Clinical Trials, which offers MIPS credit for providers participating in a COVID-19 clinical trial or submitting data for a patient in their care who has been infected and is using a drug or biological product to treat the infection.
 Similarly, the TEP suggested that a new improvement activity or promoting interoperability measure could be targeted for providers who provide data to measure stewards developing new measures for use in federal programs.
-Finally, the TEP suggested that CMS consider offer bonus points under the MIPS quality category to participants who support eCQM measure testing efforts.
+Finally, the TEP suggested that CMS consider offering bonus points under the MIPS quality category to participants who support eCQM measure testing efforts.

 For vendors, the TEP suggested the ONC's Health IT Certification program as a potential mechanism to offer incentives as it already targets vendors seeking health IT functionality certification in their products.
-The TEP suggested ONC consider granting certification to vendors who provide data to support measures in the development and testing phase, instead of conducting the existing certification tests for published measures.
-However, ONC clarified that the program only certifies general eCQM functionality and does not certify vendor products for supporting specific eCQMs.
-And while ONC's certification program verifies a product's ability to collect and sort through quality data, CMS is the responsible party for all quality measure development, testing, and adoption.
+The TEP suggested ONC consider granting certification credit to vendors who provide data to support eCQMs during the development and testing phase, instead of conducting the existing certification tests for those same measures once they are published.
 Another approach is to target CMS' registry self-nomination process, which approves Qualified Clinical Data Registries (QCDRs) every year for MIPS.
 CMS may be able to offer credit to a QCDR for supporting measure testing of its own eCQMs as part of the approval process.